jzabroski/Home/WindowsOperatingSystem/README.md

     - If the process you are trying to kill is in a different desktop session from your own.
     - If the process was started in "session 0".
 As I understand, if anl application is running in Session-0, preventing the object from being closed by the script running in the user session
         - ex: runas /noprofile /user:DOMAIN\WHOEVER c:\Windows\Syswow64\cscript.exe c:\path\to\your\vbs\script.vbs
+        - See also: [Session 0 Isolation](https://docs.microsoft.com/en-us/windows/win32/services/service-changes-for-windows-vista#SESSION_0_ISOLATION) changes made in Windows Vista that impact whether services run in Session-0 or not.
     - If the process you are trying to kill is in the foreground, but the process killing it is in the background using "Run In Hidden Window".
 3. `tasklist.exe` can accept multiple filters by specifying `/fi "YourFilter eq YourValue"` multiple times:
     - `tasklist.exe /fi "WindowTitle eq Administrator*" /fi "ImageName eq powershell.exe"`